Emiliano Buendía: Getafe

 Born in Mar del Plata, Argentina, Buendía started his career with Getafe.
 On 30 March 2014, still a junior, he made his senior debut, starting for the reserves in a 2–1 away win against Puerta Bonita in the Segunda División B. He scored his first goal on 13 April, with the first of a 2–0 win away to Peña Sport.

 Buendía started the 2014–15 season still with the reserve team and in the third level, notably scoring twice in a 3–0 home win over Fuenlabrada.
 He played his first match as a professional on 5 December 2014, as a substitute for Ángel Lafita in a 3–0 home win against Eibar in the Copa del Rey.

 Buendía made his La Liga debut on 1 February 2015, coming on as a late substitute in a 1–0 away loss against Almería.
 He scored his first goal in the same competition on 27 September, with the second in a 3–0 home win against Levante.

 On 5 July 2016, despite suffering relegation with Getafe at the end of the 2015–16 La Liga season, Buendía signed a new five-year contract with the club.
-On 27 July 2017, he was loaned to fellow second tier club Cultural Leonesa, for one year.
+On 27 July 2017, he was loaned to fellow second-tier club Cultural Leonesa, for one year.

 Norwich City

 2018–2020

 On 8 June 2018, Buendía signed a four-year deal with EFL Championship club Norwich City.
 He scored his first goal for Norwich in a 1–0 win over Brentford on 27 October, and played an integral role as one of the main creative attacking players in the team – scoring 7 further league goals as the club swept to promotion to the Premier League and the Championship title.
 Fans subsequently voted him into third place in the annual Player of the Season awards.

 On 8 July 2019, he signed a new five-year contract to stay at Norwich until the June 2024.
 During December 2019, Buendía created 29 chances for his teammates, which was the most chances created by a player in a single month in the Premier League since the stat began to be recorded in 2003–04.

 On 7 July 2020, Buendía scored his first goal in the Premier League, coming in a 2–1 away defeat to Watford.
-Norwich would lose their next match to West Ham, a result which confirmed their relegation back to the Championship after only a single season in the top flight.
+Norwich would lose their next match to West Ham United, a result which confirmed their relegation back to the Championship after only a single season in the top flight.